top of page

 Studies have determined that there are ten types of synesthesia [4].
 And synesthesia is considered to be involuntary.
 However, when it is applied to professions that require recall of data and patterns as primary function, such as dance, music or drama, this kind of embodiment isn’t random.
 But there is little doubt a similar process must be at work as a voluntary and imprinted process in the arts.
 In dance and other aesthetic skills, the cross-referencing of the senses can be considered a form of embodiment that is requisite to its function as a craft.

 To observe this in action, I suggest one day, get a backstage pass to a dance performance or ballet.
 Stand against the firewall stage left or right, and watch the dancers in costume, oh, around 10 or 15 minutes before curtain.
 To most untrained eyes, you should see dancers in costume, flinging their hands and arms around with their eyes half closed running through the ballet or dance, rehearsing their part quickly, as if on fast-forward.
-Then you may see them stop and translate this weird short-hand They are visualizing the ballet in their minds.
+Then you may see them stop and translate this weird short-hand, by dancing a phrase or two full out.
+What they are up to is, they are visualizing the ballet in their minds.
 It may look like they are all a bit mad!
 You are witnessing this short-hand called “marquing”; visualizing, often using their hands and body, while visualizing the movements of the body & the dance they are about to perform.
 They are replaying the choreography or dance instructions as they have learned from memory.
 Dancers of all genre do this to a degree.
 Marquing is “half-doing” the dance for memory’s sake.
 It is a form of internal “mind-mapping.[5]” They are walking through the movements, drawing from memory the positions, steps and phrases, then trying some in full performance mode, so that, when the curtain rises, the ballet is fresh in their minds.
+Visualization involves a cognitive process theorized as "veridical perception."
+The term "hallucination" is often referenced as what this concept is.
+However, visualization is a controlled mental function, and thus the product can look hallucinatory to others.
+(Like watching dancers "flinging their hands and arms around with their eyes half closed.").
+The definition here is, "an accurate and truthful representation of the external world through sensory experiences.
+In other words, it is the perception that corresponds closely to the actual properties and events of the external environment, providing a reliable depiction of reality.
+Veridical perceptions are considered to be faithful and objective, reflecting the real state of affairs without distortion or illusion."
+[5b]

 But every dancer is different.
-So, how a dance embodies their senses as they, is different to learn retaining the kinetic data, versus how they rehearse and as the perform the material memorized and embodied.
-Still, “marquing” this way, tracks the visualization of the composition they across the circuit board of their senses.
-And, in general, the dancers a will follow a sensorial exchange of linguistic pattern of multiple senses, to speak the work they are performing to the audience.
-And the training of a dancer’s mind, begins in the first lesson training the dancer’s mind.
+So, how a dance embodies their senses as they perform or marque, is different to learn and retain the kinetic data, versus how they rehearse perform the material memorized and embodied under direction.
+Still, by “marquing” this way, the dancer may track the visualization of the composition across the proverbial circuit board of their senses.
+And, in general, the dancers will follow a sensorial exchange of linguistic pattern of multiple senses, to quietly "speak" the work they are performing to the audience.
+And the training of a dancer’s mind, begins in the first lesson training the dancer’s body.

-From the first “plié”[6] a young dancer learns, to the last plie performed at the conclusion of their swan-song performance before retiring, the dancer’s senses guides them in performing the movement.
-The young dancer unknowingly is training their sensory pattern that all dancers share becomes embodied.
+From the first “plié”[6] a young dancer learns, to the last plié performed at the conclusion of their swan-song performance before retiring, the dancer’s senses guides them in performing the movement.
+The young dancer unknowingly is training their sensory pattern, that all dancers share, so it becomes embodied.
 From the first step they learn in rehearsal for a dance or ballet, to the last step they perform before they bow to the audience, these sensory patterns guide a trained dancer from beginning to end.

-The process a performing artist uses is usually to apply the memory retained by either synesthetic indirect recall, or direct recall of data.
-But then, the artist by employing alternate senses to make it happen.
+The process a performing artist uses to visualize, usually is to apply the memory retained by either synesthetic or implicit or explicit memory of data, gleened from rehearsal and practice.
+Implicit recall is embodiment: is the sub-cognitive recall of assimilated kinetic data the dancers directly engaging the dancers' sensory-motor system.
+Explicit recall of data is the conscious effort to emply the implicit memory to refine or "fine-tune" the work the dancer is tasked to dance by again, repetition of action, by emplying the psychomotor system.
+[9b].
+But in this process, then the artist, employs alternate senses to make it happen.
+Remember our chef?
 First the chef sees a shape or color in her memory, and then or simultaneously recalls the smell and look of a recipe.
 The actor may see a change of figures on a line moving through time, and then recalls the voice heard in his head, when he read the dialogue.
 A musician may recall a specific flow of waves, that triggers the touch of her instrument playing a specific piece of music, or a jazz musician may be prompted to create new melody-rhythmic ideas.
 These artists are usually not aware of this process, because once on stage, the audience becomes the ignition to start the process by which s/he will be performing.
 But, then the SCR must take hold.

 For classical dancers, the process follows a specific pattern: Dancers feel how they look.
 This continues as s/he hears how s/he moves.
-This continues as s/he sees the space in which s/he moves, and becomes cohesive as s/he speaks beyond the space where s/he moves to others.
+This is the he introceptive focus of learing shape and kinesis.
+This continues as s/he sees the space in which s/he moves, and becomes cohesive.
+And this resolve into the ultimate object which is to "speak" beyond the space where s/he moves to an observer audience.
 For all performers, the process is similar.
+This is the four fold process of 1) Feeling Body Shape, 2) Hearing the Body Move, 3) Seeing the Body in Space, 4) Egaging the Body to Speak Beyond Space.

 Specific to Classical Ballet and a few other codified dance forms, there are specific written and oral semantics, mostly in French, describing the semiotic language of balletic positions and movements, since the dance form was codified in the mid 17th century.
 (See Balletic Taxonomy).
 Fully trained dancers can be verbally instructed what a sequence of movements.
 However, if there is a more contemporary movements or positions involved, the verbal transmission is not enough.
 Then, even in full classicism, when setting a “combination” or choreographic sequence, dancers can learn it visually by physical demonstration by the same artistic staff.
 Either way, each dancer’s use of sensory memory patterning and learning styles will be employed to then explicated the movement transmitted.